ifeanyiih/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	this script prints the result of adding 128 with an environment variable TRUEKNOWLEDGE
 - **9-divide_and_rule**:
 	this script prints the result of division between two environment variables
+- **10-love_exponent_breath**:
+	the script prints the result of the exponent of an enviroment variable